President and Vice-Chancellor

 With 10 books and over 200 other research outputs, she is most widely known for her work on identity, inclusion and cultural economy.
-Cara's most cited books (she had 2,566 citations on Google Scholar and an h-index of 23 in February 2017) are Leisure and Tourism Landscapes: Social and Cultural Geographies (with Nicola Macleod and Stephen Shaw, Routledge, 2001), Gender and Leisure: Social and Cultural Perspectives (Routledge, 2003), Gender and Sport: Femininities, Masculinities and Sexualities (Routledge, 2007) and Geographies of Muslim Identities: Diaspora, Gender and Belonging (with Mei Po Kwan and Peter Hopkins, Ashgate, 2007).
+Cara's most cited books (she had over 3,000 citations on Google Scholar and an h-index of 24 in April 2018) are Leisure and Tourism Landscapes: Social and Cultural Geographies (with Nicola Macleod and Stephen Shaw, Routledge, 2001), Gender and Leisure: Social and Cultural Perspectives (Routledge, 2003), Gender and Sport: Femininities, Masculinities and Sexualities (Routledge, 2007) and Geographies of Muslim Identities: Diaspora, Gender and Belonging (with Mei Po Kwan and Peter Hopkins, Ashgate, 2007).

 Professor Aitchison has secured research funding from the ESRC, British Academy, local authorities, national disability charities, professional bodies and national agencies in culture, leisure, tourism and environment.
 Over the last 15 years she has undertaken research commissioned by renewable energy companies and been an Adviser and Expert Witness at Public Inquiries, Planning Appeals and Select Committees on the development of wind farms in England, Scotland and Wales.